Photo by Thomas Woodtli from Zürich, Switzerland

 Price: €250–1,200/night | Location: Derb Kheirredine, Mouassine neighborhood

-Riad Kheirredine is one of the most celebrated boutique riads in Marrakech — the extraordinary 19th-century architecture (the double courtyard, the Andalusian fountain, the painted cedar ceiling in the grand salon), the outstanding personalized service (6 rooms only, making it one of the most intimate riads in the Medina), and the extraordinary roof terrace (views across the Medina to the Koutoubia Minaret and the Atlas Mountains in winter).
+Riad Kheirredine is one of the most celebrated boutique riads in Marrakech, with 19th-century architecture that includes a double courtyard, an Andalusian fountain, and a painted cedar ceiling in the grand salon.
+With only 6 rooms, it’s one of the most intimate riads in the Medina, and the roof terrace looks out across the Medina to the Koutoubia Minaret and, in winter, the snow-capped Atlas Mountains.

 Riad Jardin Secret — Mouassine Grandeur